-ASTARS and this page began in the mid-90's with the first Amateur Packet Radio relay satellites and experiments on the ISS and MIR and ultimately other satelltes listed below.
-ASTARS stands for APRS Satellite Tracking and Reporting System and refers to digital relay satellites and the global APRS internet linked system of ground stations that tie it all together into full time 24/7 access to these live downlinks on the web (See ISS) and (See PCsat).
-These satellites dating back to 1998 (see list below) also allow end-user-to-end user real-time digital data exchange typically between mobiles and handhelds. .
-Email from handhelds is easy using any of the Kenwood or Yaesu APRS walkie-talkies.
-See the Satellite Simulated Emergency Test page.
+ASTARS and this page began in the mid-90's with the first Amateur Packet Radio relay satellites and experiments on the ISS and MIR and ultimately other amateur satelltes listed below.
+ASTARS stands for APRS Satellite Tracking and Reporting System and refers to digital relay satellites and the global APRS internet linked system of ground stations that tie it all together into full time 24/7 access to the two live downlinks listed below.
+APRS satellite missions dating back to 1998 (see list below) also allow end-user-to-end user real-time digital data exchange typically between mobiles and handheld radios. .
+Text Messaging from handhelds is easy using any of the Kenwood or Yaesu APRS walkie-talkies.
+See the 2008 Satellite Simulated Emergency Test page.

 Amateur Operating Areas: Although congestion over the USA and Europe make communications challenging via many of the FM voice satellites, the short duration of Packet make it orders of magnitude easier.
 This, plus the global connectivity of APRS groundstations make operating in any part of the world a breeze.
 The map below shows how the density of amateur radio operators across the globe is very uneven.
 With the USA and Europe containing the highest density and therefore, congestion, compared to remote areas such as Hawaii where amateur radio operators have almost exclusive uncongested access.
 Remember, more than half of the world has nearly zero satellite uplink congestion, so if you travel in these less dense areas, take your satellite HT and enjoy un-congested operation!

 ASTARS is an Amateur Radio Mobile Tracking and Communications System for Reporting position, status, and messages to and from Handhelds and Mobiles in distant locations via Amateur Satellites using off-the-shelf amateur equipment.
 [See W4HFZ's Installation].
 Example digital communicating Handhelds and Mobiles are shown below.
 Further, using the remote control capability of these radios makes it possible to operate a complete automatic tracking/tuning rotator controlled suit-case portable system that can be operated over any length of 8 conductor wire.
 Great for demos, or vacation operating from your motel room.
 See also the Rotator interface and Click here for D700 SETUP